undergrad-partner-school

 Financial aid that a student can receive if they are determined to have financial need and meet other eligibility requirements is known as need-based aid.

-15,648 students were designated some form of need-based financial aid.
+There were 16,746 students who secured need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of California, San Diego is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was found to be 16,813.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $65,352,274, and state $131,141,580.
-The students of University of California, San Diego received the -institutional need-based aid in the amount of $183,170,473, and external in the amount of $4,115,597.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $73,726,234, and state $147,004,181.
+The students of University of California, San Diego received the -institutional need-based aid in the amount of $213,207,290, and external in the amount of $4,857,360.

 Average Amount of Aid Received